nomoresomethingwentwrong/GLDM/README.md

 conda env create --file=GLDM.yml
 ```

+---

 ## Training GLDM from scratch

-To directly use trained models, please skip and refer to next section.
+To directly use trained models, please skip and refer to [next section](#sample-hit-molecules).

 ### Data preprocessing